Shiga Kogen Ski and Snowboard Terrain

 Higashitateyama Ski Area

-Catch the egg gondola up and then enjoy a leg burning run down the long 1998 Nagano Olympic run.
+Catch the gondola up and then enjoy a leg burning run down the long 1998 Nagano Olympic run.
 There is also some fantastic off-piste skiing in this region when the snow is fresh.

 Terakoya Ski Area